shuvashishny/dotdash-project/README.md

 Try to use Cucumber.
 Translate the above test cases to Cucumber gherkin code and then automate them.

 <h3>Submission instructions:</h3>
+Follow the Github standard collaboration procedure.
+<h4>Option A:</h4> You can fork this repository, setup a local branch, push the references (changes) remotely and then ccreate a pull request back to us us.
+<h4>Option B:</h4>  You can be added as a collaborator to this project where you can create your own separate branch and commit changes to it.
+For second option your Github username handle needs to be authorized by this project owner.
-Simply create a new branch under the same repository and push your changes.
-It is fine if you already have a personal GitHub repository.
-Just sumbit the proper link to your exercise.
-Please try to use only one branch and avoid pushing your changes to the master branch!
+<h4>Option C:</h4> It is also fine if you already have a personal GitHub repository and you would want to avoid pull requests.
+Just sumbit the proper link that points to your exercise.

 <h3>Resources:</h3>
 <ul>
-<li>API call for backend data validation: There's a fake API call that outputs JSON of the flat file at http://localhost/nss-todo-list-extended/fake-API-call.php </li>
+<li>API call for backend data validation: There's a fake API call that outputs JSON of the flat file at http://localhost/nss-todo-automation/fake-API-call.php </li>
 <li>Cucumber documentation: https://github.com/cucumber/cucumber/wiki </li>
 <li>Selenium documentation: http://docs.seleniumhq.org/projects/webdriver/ </li>
 </ul>